 D= iNj≠iN(Zit-Zj(t))2N(N-1) (7)

-to characterize the trait matching generated by the coevolutionary dynamics, we used Ward's hierarchical clustering analysis (Ward 1963) along with the GAP validation index, a pre analysis of the clustering algorithm for evaluating the optimized number of clusters in a given dataset (Tibshirani et al. 2001).
-We used this approach to compute the number of trait clusters between interacting species.
+to characterize the trait matching generated by the coevolutionary dynamics.
+To compute the number of trait clusters among interacting species, we used Ward's hierarchical clustering analysis (Ward 1963) along with the GAP validation index (following Tibshirani et al. 2001).

 ii) Do central cheater species amplify the effect of cheating interactions on trait evolution?